Introduction to terminology

 The Guidelines might seem quite a lot to read and consider.
 Do not worry, we will be working through them together, explaining what they mean and, how we can use them in practice.

-We have also scheduled a Live Stream Event at 11:00 GMT this Friday 23 February.
+We have also scheduled a Live Stream Event in Week 3 at 11:00 GMT Thursday 18 October.
 During this Event Chrissie will answer your questions.

 The way that alternative care settings and measures are referred to can vary widely from one country to another and this sometimes causes confusion.